ceri-num/uv-cdaw/FrontEnd/TP/tp2.md

 Now, do the same and define a game component, used for a majhong game.
 Think carefully about the props of such a component, as well as its dynamic segment.
 For example, making a dynamic segment on the `id` of the game will allow you to handle futur spectating mode, but will require that you have permission implemented.
 Indeed, any user can type `game/12345` and land in a game.

 ## Exercice 5
-In this section I will suggest you some way of handling administration.
-Since this is a dangerous role (a missclick can happen), I suggest you to make the administration role toggable in the client side as well.
-This means that the administration options and additionnal administration components will only appear once the administration role has been toggled on (and this is possible ***iif*** the user is indeed an admin).
+In this section I will suggest you some way of handling **administration**.

+Since this is a dangerous role (missclicks happen), I suggest you to make the administration role activable in the client side as well.
+This means that the administration options and additionnal administration components will only appear once the administration role has been toggled on by the user (and this is possible ***iif*** the user is indeed an admin).

-A good way to do that firstly to make a toggleable component (like a bubble button on the top left corner) always visible to the admin.
-If the user is not the admin, it does not see it.
+A good way to do that could be firstly to make a toggle-able component (like a bubble button on the top left corner) always visible to the admin.
+If the user is not the admin, it does not display.
 When clicking on it, administration options and components appears.
 To do so, you have to manage a boolean variable (*e.g.* `hasAdminRight`) and give it to all your components that requires administrator privileges, unlocking additional features.

+That also implies that all your components having additionnal administration features must have an "administration section" and logic, too, conditionned by the boolean (*e.g.* the user component and a **BAN** button).

 ## Exercice 6
 This isa more advanced exercice.
 Don't forget!
 Since your web app is a SPA, that means you want a smooth navigation and the user can expect that switching from a current game to its profile and coming back to the game will not affect the game at all (no desynchronisation, no reload of the game, no forfeit...).
 To do so, you need to configure your component to run behind the scene, and when reloaded, not refreshing it.
 A good entry point to this problem is [here](https://vuejs.org/v2/guide/components-dynamic-async.html).